-The fact that a view is held by the majority of scholars, the majority of those classified as ahl al-hall wa al-caqd ("those who release and bind"), or even the majority of the general public on matters on which they are eligible to be consulted, is viewed as reliable practical evidence in its favor, though it is not necessarily definitive proof that the view in question is the correct one.
-Hence, adhering to the majority view ensures that we will be more likely to be right and less likely to be wrong, since, as Abū al-Husayn al-Baṣrī states, "it is most likely that the correct view will be held by the majority."104 And in the words of Shams al-Dīn al-Iṣfahānī:
+The fact that a view is held by the majority of scholars, the majority of those classified as ahl al-hall wa al-^caqd ("those who release and bind"), or even the majority of the general public on matters on which they are eligible to be consulted, is viewed as reliable practical evidence in its favor, though it is not necessarily definitive proof that the view in question is the correct one.
+Hence, adhering to the majority view ensures that we will be more likely to be right and less likely to be wrong, since, as Abu al-Husayn al-Basri states, "it is most likely that the correct view will be held by the majority."104 And in the words of Shams al-Din al-Isfahani:

 It is unlikely that the view held by the minority will be well attested, since the view held by a single person at odds with the majority will probably have less evidence in its favor.
-The words of the Prophet, "Follow [the view of] the majority" indicate that the view of the majority has more evidence in its favor, and if this is the case, then it ought to be adopted.105 bility that the opposite may be the case, namely, that the majority is mistaken while the minority, or even a single individual, is in the right.
+The words of the Prophet, "Follow [the view of] the majority" indicate that the view of the majority has more evidence in its favor, and if this is the case, then it ought to be adopted.105

+Adoption of the principle according to which the majority view is the most likely to be correct and reliable does not preclude the possibility that the opposite may be the case, namely, that the majority is mistaken while the minority, or even a single individual, is in the right.
 However, such occurrences are rare, particularly in relation to practical issues.
 Moreover, rarities cannot serve as the basis for legal rulings according to the principles of Islamic jurisprudence.
 Rather, juristic rulings and courses of conduct must be based on the majority of cases.